AndrewLJackson/SIBER/README.md

 Ellipse and convex hull fitting package to estimate niche width for stable isotope data (and potentially other relevant types of bivariate data).

 [MixSIAR](https://github.com/brianstock/MixSIAR) is intended to encompass all the mixing model functionality in the [SIAR package](http://www.tcd.ie/Zoology/research/groups/jackson/projects/siar.php).
-Additionally, we have updated the basic mixing model from SIAR and released this as a standalone pacakge for basic mixing model fitting as [simmr](https://cran.r-project.org/web/packages/simmr/).
+Additionally, we have updated the basic mixing model from SIAR and released this as a standalone package for basic mixing model fitting as [simmr](https://cran.r-project.org/web/packages/simmr/).

 ## Important!!